Who is The Masked Singer? Spoilers, theories and clues revealed

 Clues: Hedgehog is a “workaholic” and a “homely creature” who’s “most active at night” – he’s “more introverted than people might expect” however “very friendly” and his “natural habitat” is the stage.

-“I once had a job that meant I died at 8.30 every night,” he revealed.
+“I once had a job that meant I died at 8.30 every night,” he revealed, whereas visible clues in episode three recommended a reference to musicals like Phantom of the Opera, Cats and Hairspray.

+Reality or lie: One of many following is true – he typically wears excessive heels onstage/as soon as labored at a serious quick meals restaurant/his daughter is extra well-known than he’s.

-Theories: The panel steered Eddie Izzard, David Thewlis, Jack Whitehall and Sir Ian McKellen.
+Theories: The panel recommended Eddie Izzard, David Thewlis, Jack Whitehall and Sir Ian McKellen.

-Viewers at residence thought Hedgehog was both Michael McIntyre or Jason Manford.
+Viewers at dwelling thought Hedgehog was both Michael McIntyre or Jason Manford, with some questioning if Les Mis stars Michael Ball or Alfie Boe may very well be in there as effectively…

 Who’s Daisy?